elestyle/elepay-react-native/README.md

 //   "state": "succeeded",
 //   "paymentId": "the payment id"
 // }
+// "state" indicates the current payment's result, available values are: "succeeded"/"cancelled"/"failed"
+//
-// "error" is available when there's something wrong.
+// "error" is available when "state" is "failed".
+The structure is:
 // {
 //   "code": "error code"
 //   "reasose": "the reason of the error"